OrganizationLibrary

 Library

-In the Library, you can browse rare books, reference books such as dictionaries, catalogs, large books, series of books, microfilms, journals, etc., which are part of the Institute’s collection.
+In the Library, you can view valuable books, reference materials such as dictionaries, encyclopedias, and catalogs, large books, series, microfilms, and magazines from the ILCAA collection.

 Monday-Friday (9:30-17:00)